States of Modernity: Forging Ireland in Paris 1922 | 2022

 1922 was a seminal year for Ireland and Irish identity: the modern Irish state was founded; James Joyce's Ulysses was published in Paris; and the Irish Race Congress, a prestigious conference and accompanying art exhibition that was a reckoning of Irish identity politics, was held in the French capital.

-Trinity College Dublin will recreate the 1922 Exposition d'Art Irlandaise online.
-The launch of this effort will be on 28 January: Seeing Ireland: Art, Culture, and Power in Paris, 1922.
-Trinity will also host a conference in Summer 2022 with the same theme.
+The Long Room Hub at Trinity College Dublin recreated the 1922 Exposition d'Art Irlandaise online.
+The launch of this effort was on 28 January: Seeing Ireland: Art, Culture, and Power in Paris, 1922.
+Trinity also hosted a conference in Summer 2022 with the same theme.

-With its Global Ulysses Project, the Keough-Naughton Institute will explore the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events will take place in Paris (June 1-3, 2022), Rome (March 10-12, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Rare Books Room, "Ulysses at 100," on 2 February 2022, beginning at 3:30 pm.
+With its Global Ulysses Project, the Keough-Naughton Institute explored the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events took place in Rome (March 10-11, 2022), Paris (June 1-3, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Special Collections and Rare Books Room, "Ulysses at 100," on Wednesday, 9 February 2022.

-The Centre Culturel Irlandais' Joyce Season, marking the 100th anniversary of the publication of Ulysses in Paris, will run for the first half of 2022 and will include a number of exhibitions and conferences.
+The Centre Culturel Irlandais' Joyce Season, marking the 100th anniversary of the publication of Ulysses in Paris, ran thrroughout 2022 and included a number of exhibitions and conferences.

-Support is being provided by the Irish Government through the Department of Foreign Affairs and the Decade of Centenaries programme.
+Support was provided by the Irish Government through the Department of Foreign Affairs and the Decade of Centenaries programme.